 Unexplained Physical Symptoms

-The body shakes, adrenaline shots, pensive fear – however it is that your body responds to trauma triggers, which always seem to show up at the most inopportune times.
-For me, the biggest physical symptom I have to manage is a tense shivering that will over take me if I am discussing certain aspects of my abuse or if I find myself in a situation evoking a trauma response.
+For me, the biggest physical symptoms I have to manage is a tense shivering that will over take me if I am discussing certain aspects of my abuse or if I find myself in a situation evoking a trauma response.
 This will happen regardless of if I am aware of the emotions or not.
-My teeth will chatter and my shivering is normally very noticeable.

 This is sadly a very common symptom of C-PTSD.
 It has to do with the physiological changes in the brain as a response to the trauma being experienced.
-The changes affect a survivor’s ability to filter information properly as well as emotional responses so behavior that is trauma driven is often repeated at work, within the family , and in relationships regardless of level of intimacy despite the age or experience of the survivor.
+We have different filtering systems for information, and we have a different idea of what healthy interactions are.

 Racing Heart Rate and/or Heavy Chest